Jac0bDeal/goNES/README.md

 # goNES
-An emulator in pure Go.
+A NES emulator in pure Go.